OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 We can observe some things here:

-- the app implements also deprecated methods like [`application:handleOpenURL:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622964-application?language=objc "UIApplicationDelegate application:handleOpenURL:") and [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application "UIApplicationDelegate application:openURL:sourceApplication:annotation:")
+- The app implements also deprecated methods like [`application:handleOpenURL:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622964-application?language=objc "UIApplicationDelegate application:handleOpenURL:") and [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application "UIApplicationDelegate application:openURL:sourceApplication:annotation:").
-- the source application is not being verified in any of those methods
+- The source application is not being verified in any of those methods.
-- all of them call a private `openUrl` method.
-You can [inspect it](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L1270 "Telegram's AppDelegate.swift Line 1270") to learn more about how the URL request is handled
+- All of them call a private `openUrl` method.
+You can [inspect it](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L1270 "Telegram's AppDelegate.swift Line 1270") to learn more about how the URL request is handled.

 ##### Testing URL Requests to Other Apps